celestiaorg/docs/developers/sp1-blobstream-deploy.md

 This document provides instructions for deploying SP1 Blobstream to a new chain.

-SP1 Blobstream is the latest implementation of Blobstream X in Rust for the SP1 zkVM.
+[SP1 Blobstream](https://github.com/succinctlabs/sp1-blobstream) is the latest implementation of Blobstream in Rust using the [SP1](https://github.com/succinctlabs/sp1) zkVM.

 ## Deploying the contracts